 The SDGs set out very clear and ambitious global goals across social, economic and environmental areas with important interactions between and among these goals (e.g., between energy and climate, between food security and ecosystems, etc.).
 What is lacking, but urgently required, is an assessment of the viability of achieving these multiple social-economic-environmental-planetary goals simultaneously using integrative and systemic methodological approaches.
 This is necessary to answer questions such as:

-The TWI2050 initiative has launched a new report, setting out six key transformations that will enable the world to meet the UN Sustainable Development Goals (SDGs).
+The TWI2050 initiative has launched a new report, setting out the opportunities and challenges of the Digital Revolution and sustainable development

 Schlossplatz 1, A-2361 Laxenburg, Austria